fastzip/fastzip/doc/ditto_bug.md

 store sizes >= 4GB (and if you're extremely paranoid about decompressors mixing up signed and unsigned, >= 2GB).

+This is also a more typical zip in that it doesn't use "data descriptors" (flags=8).
+I haven't seen those in a long time (but I guess I don't see a lot of Mac-created zips, because they're unnecessarily used by all the Apple tools I tried when writing this up).

 ## But what about "compatibility code"

 First, for the sake of clarity, "relative offsets" are actually relative to the